 CEO CLER Clinical Learning Environment Innovation Grants Program

-- Developing a culture of saftey
+Developing a culture of safety

-- Nurturing staff and provider engagement and experience
+Nurturing staff and provider engagement and well-being

-The CEO CLER Innovation Grants Program is administered through the CHA Academic Council.
 The Award Selection Committee includes institutional and GME leadership with representation from our four largest ACGME-sponsored primary training programs.
 If you have any questions, please contact CPD@CHAlliance.org.